 For medical emergencies, other unforeseeable events or short-notice situations, an employee, or their family member if the employee is medically unable, must notify the agency as soon as possible.

-For unplanned or pre-approved intermittent leave, an employee follows agency call-in procedures and states the leave is for sick child, bereavement, pregnancy disability or child placement OFLA leave.
+For unplanned or pre-approved intermittent leave, an employee follows agency call-in procedures and states the leave is for sick child, bereavement, or pregnancy disability OFLA leave.

 For OMFLA leave, an employee notifies the agency within five business days of the employee’s spouse or same-gender domestic partner receiving official notice of an impending call or order to active duty or of a leave from deployment, or as soon as possible in situations where official notice is provided less than five days from commencement of the leave.

+For sick child leave due to the closure of a school or child care provider due to a public health emergency, the employee must provide at least 30 day notice before the commencement of the leave when the public health emergency was issued by the Governor at least 30 days before the commencement of leave.
+An employee may commence sick child leave without prior notice if the public health emergency was not issued at least 30 days prior to the commencement of leave.

 Agency’s initial response to a request for OFLA leave and eligibility determination: Under most circumstances an agency provides an initial written response to the employee within five business days telling the employee whether they are eligible for OFLA leave and that the leave may count as OFLA.